anandnr47/tech-writer-47-docs-as-code/docs/intro.md

 ---
 id: intro
 title: Welcome
+slug: /intro
 ---

-# Welcome to My Technical Writing Portfolio
+# Welcome to My Tech Writing Portfolio

-This site showcases sample API docs, tutorials, and reference material authored in Markdown using Docusaurus.
+This is a sample documentation site built using **Docusaurus** to showcase my writing, API documentation, and docs-as-code skills.

+## Highlights

+- 📄 Structured with Markdown and Git (Docs-as-Code)
+- ⚙️ Built using Docusaurus and CI/CD
+- 🌐 Deployed with GitHub Pages

+Explore the sidebar to see examples.